citahub/cita-sdk-swift/README.md

 ### Development

-To build AppChainSwift, first run `pod install`, then open `AppChain.xcworkspace` with Xcode and build.
+To build AppChain, first run `pod install`, then open `AppChain.xcworkspace` with Xcode and build.

 #### Running Tests